LucAce/MachXO2-SpiPixelController/README.md

 # SpiPixelController SPI Slave Performance

 The SpiPixelController utilizes the MachXO2's hardened User SPI Slave EFB and can operate with a SPI Clock of **20Mhz or less**.
-However, achieving that speed is higly dependent on the PCB and/or wiring of the system and may not be achievable.
+However, achieving that speed is highly dependent on the PCB and/or wiring of the system and may not be achievable.

 # SpiPixelController Device Pinout